 Club Cooper is our Wine Club.
 Joining Club Cooper has many benefits and a simple commitment from you.

-You will receive over the course of the year one case of wine (winemaker’s choice of Mountain Brook or Discovery Heights wines) in four separate installments.
+You will receive over the course of the year one case of wine (winemaker’s choice of Mountain Brook wines) in two separate installments of 6 bottles each.
+Our club is divided into three options, either all red wines, all white wines, or a mix of both.
 Wines will be made available at members-only pick-up parties and at the wine tasting room.
 For an additional charge, we will ship them to you.

 Your wine club case will be charged at a 15% discount to our retail prices.
-You will also receive a 15% discount off of the retail price of additional cases of wine you purchase (a 5% additional discount on top of the standard 10% case purchase discount) and a 10% discount off of any retail price of six bottles of wine you purchase at one time (a 5% additional discount on top of the standard 5% six bottle discount).
+You will also receive a 15% discount off of the retail price of additional bottles of wine you purchase at the tasting room to take home or via the website for delivery.

 We will also have club member only events throughout the year.

 Club members will receive early registration benefits for many events at Mountain Brook Vineyards during the year.